-Pipe organ: each tube resonates at specific frequency or pitch.
+Pipe organ: each tube has a natural frequency.
+When air blows through the tubes, they resonate at their natural frequency.
 That means there is one tube per note that the organ plays.
 The source of vibration is air that is pushed through the pipes which is called wind.
 It's a continuous source so the note can be sustained as long as the key is depressed.
-What makes it loud is both the resonance in the tubes and sympathetic vibration of the case.
+What makes it loud is both the resonance in the tubes and sympathetic vibration of the wood case and wall that it's mounted on.